albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 For simplicity, as soon as the server starts, it launches the detection algorithm on every provided dataset, then saves the detections in a local variable.

-The server provides clients with a limited number of detections, which is indicated at startup via command line by the user.
+The Server provides to clients a limited number of detections, which is indicated at startup via command line by the user.
 We made this decision to provide detections for every dataset in a reduced time.
 <br/>
 *If none parameter is provided, the default number of message for every dataset is 10.*